App Volumes architecture

 Figure 11: App Volumes supported platforms

-App Volumes application capture supports VMDK and VHD formats to support the underlying hypervisor and storage on which the On-Prem virtual desktop infrastructure is built.
+App Volumes application capture supports VHD and VMDK formats to support the underlying hypervisor and storage on which the on-premises virtual desktop infrastructure is built.

-For customers exploring Omnissa Cloud-based Desktop as a Service solution, App Volumes integrates as a managed service within the Omnissa Horizon Cloud Service Next-Gen product.
+For customers exploring Omnissa Cloud-based Desktop as a Service solution, App Volumes integrates as a managed service within the Omnissa Horizon Cloud product.

 With the launch of version 2406, App Volumes supports classic Windows desktop environments, a significant enhancement to the App Volumes Apps Everywhere strategy.
 This new feature extends our efficient one-to-many provisioning model, previously available only for non-persistent desktops, to persistent virtual desktop environments.
 With the support of persistent desktop environments, App Volumes can now deliver application packages to cloud-based virtual desktop environments on Microsoft Azure Virtual Desktop and Windows 365 and Amazon WorkSpaces and AppStream 2.0.

-Note: A physical Windows endpoint must have the App Volumes Agent version 2412 or newer installed to consume the App Volumes MSI package.
+Note: A physical Windows endpoint must have the App Volumes Agent version 2412 or later installed to consume the App Volumes MSI package.

 The scope of this reference architecture will be around the design components, implementation prerequisites, and standard infrastructure requirements across the implementations.